ATOM: A Pretrained Neural Operator for Multitask Molecular Dynamics: Conclusions

 In this work, we demonstrate that carefully designed transformer neural operators enable zero-shot generalization to unseen chemical dynamics.
 Our experiments on MD17 demonstrate continued good single-task performance, and we present the first molecular neural operator that can successfully learn large molecule dynamics using MD22.
 Our multitask experiments show that our method learns transferable dynamics knowledge, even without explicit graph representations.
 In combination with our TG80 dataset, we provide a large-scale open-source benchmark and baselines to evaluate future models and spur further operator research with concrete scientific applicability.

 \paragraph{Limitations} We remark that TG80 does not contain trajectories for large molecules with more than 15 heavy atoms, despite their obvious chemical and pharmacological relevance.
-In follow-on work, we intend to enrich TG80 with such molecules, calculated with a higher resolution DFT basis set, \(\omega\)B97X-3c \cite{muller_omegab97x-3c_2023}.
+In follow-up work, we intend to enrich TG80 with such molecules, calculated with a higher-resolution DFT basis set, \(\omega\)B97X-3c \cite{muller_omegab97x-3c_2023}.
 Regarding \gls{atoms}, it lacks an explicit energy-based inductive bias, which may permit long-horizon drift.
-A natural extension is therefore a framewise energy head \(E_\theta(\mathbf{x}_{t_p})\) with force supervision \(\mathbf{F}_{t_p}=-\nabla_{\mathbf{x}_{t_p}}E_\theta(\mathbf{x}_{t_p})\); we believe such physics-informed features are a promising direction for future \gls{md} operator research.
+A natural extension is therefore a framewise energy head \(E_\theta(\mathbf{x}_{t_p})\) with force supervision \(\mathbf{F}_{t_p}=-\nabla_{\mathbf{x}_{t_p}}E_\theta(\mathbf{x}_{t_p})\). {This energy term also defines the drift in the Langevin dynamics, where an additional stochastic term accounts for thermal perturbations of atomic positions.
+Incorporating such physics-informed stochastic dynamics into our operator learning framework is a natural next step, and we view this as a promising direction for future \gls{md} research.}